 Like your history but also a self-confessed foodie?
 Then I have the tour for you.

-The JFK and West Village Walking Tour takes visitors on a walking tour through Downtown Dallas to learn about how Dallas was founded and to follow the last moments of JFK’s life.
+The JFK Food and Culture Tour takes visitors on a walking tour through Downtown Dallas to learn about how Dallas was founded and to follow the last moments of JFK’s life.

 You’ll get on the local public transport system – I’m ashamed to admit it was my first time using it! – to head to Uptown, where it’s time to eat.
 The food tour is actually a separate tour, so you may have some new people join your group.